Husseinelghoul/microsoft-bot-service/README.md

-# QnA Maker

-Bot Framework v4 QnA Maker bot sample
+# Insurance company ChatBot

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a bot that uses the [QnA Maker Cognitive AI](https://www.qnamaker.ai) service.
+This bot has been created using [Bot Framework](https://dev.botframework.com).

-The [QnA Maker Service](https://www.qnamaker.ai) enables you to build, train and publish a simple question and answer bot based on FAQ URLs, structured documents or editorial content in minutes.
-In this sample, we demonstrate how to use the QnA Maker service to answer questions based on a FAQ text file used as input.

 ## Prerequisites